You can only message people who are following you. If you’d like to message this person, simply join our Recruiter Pro Plan.

 Do you really want to delete project MUSIC?

-Do you really want to delete project SINGH?
+Do you really want to delete project COMMISSIONS?

 Do you really want to delete project IN THE RINGER?